palantir/atlasdb/docs/source/miscellaneous/doc/adr/0013-write-cassandra-tombstones-and-sentinels-with-a-fresh-cassandra-timestamp.md

     We decided to mandate providing the supplier as the benefits of better tombstone droppability are significant.
   - The fresh timestamp supplier is unused by key value services other than Cassandra.
 - Inserting sentinels or writing tombstones/range tombstones requires one additional RPC.
+  - These operations do not occur on critical paths (i.e. normal read/write transactions for clients) and may thus be less performance-sensitive.
+Reads and writes on critical paths do not suffer from any extra RPC overhead here.
   - A memoisation approach was considered, but naïve memoisation is wrong - there is a risk where if you write a value and then delete it shortly after, the memoized timestamp given to the tombstone could be less than the fresh timestamp given to the write.
 In that case, the value remains live when it should not.